Tishasingh15/TishaSingh15/README.md

 - 👩‍💼 Passionate about **Business Intelligence** and using data to drive business decisions.

-- 📡Skilled in designing and optimizing circuits, communication systems, and signal processing techniques to drive innovation in tech-driven solutions!
+- 📡 Skilled in designing and optimizing circuits and IOT solutions to drive innovation in tech-driven solutions.

 - 📧 **tishasingh152003@gmail.com**